lgbouma/goumlab/content/blog/exoplanets/matplotlibClassicPlot.md

 the RV method at greater distances from the host stars.

-Also, points for guessing what those "other" planets are (notice the peculiar semimajor axis of one of them).
+Also, points for guessing what those "other" planets are (notice the peculiar semimajor axis of one of them, as well as the give-away mass on another).

 The code for generating this figure is available [here]({attach}/downloads/python/fig1.py).
 You'll need to also use this [matplotlibrc file]({attach}/downloads/python/matplotlibrc).
 I did it all in 2.7, but you should be able to figure it out for 3.X if you're trying it out for yourself.